Iddrisu08/practice-web-app/README.md

 # Practice-web-app

-This repository contains a simple Maven-generated web application that can be built and deployed using Docker.
+This repository contains a simple web applications that can be built and deployed using Docker.
 It also includes configuration files for Jenkins automation.

-## Project Structure

-- **`src/`**: Contains the source code for the web application.
-- **`pom.xml`**: Maven project configuration file.
-- **`Dockerfile`**: Dockerfile for building a Docker image of the web application.
-- **`Jenkinsfile`**: Jenkins pipeline script for CI/CD automation.

 ## Prerequisites